Masashi-desu/zmk-layout-shift-MacWin/README.md

 - **JIS**: Japanese keyboard layout (default)
 - **Dvorak**: Dvorak keyboard layout

-The target layout is selected at compile-time using Kconfig configuration.

 ## Usage

 ### 1. Add the Module to your `west.yml`